devtron-labs/devtron/docs/user-guide/creating-application/secrets.md

 You can delete your secret.
 Click on your secret and click on the `delete sign` to delete your secret.

 ![](../../.gitbook/assets/delete_secret%20%282%29.png)

+## Data Types

+There are five Data types that you can use to save your secret.

+* **Kubernetes Secret**: The secret that you create using Devtron.
+* **Kubernetes External Secret**: The secret data of your application is fetched by Devtron externally.
+Then the Kubernetes External Secret is converted to Kubernetes Secret.
+* **AWS Secret Manager**: The secret data of your application is fetched from AWS Secret Manager and then converted to Kubernetes Secret from AWS Secret.
+* **AWS System Manager**: The secret data for your application is fetched from AWS System Secret Manager and all the secrets stored in AWS System Manager are converted to Kubernetes Secret.
+* **Hashi Corp Vault**: The secret data for your application is fetched from Hashi Corp Vault and the secrets stored in Hashi Corp Vault are converted to Kubernetes Secret.

+*Note: The conversion of secrets from various data types to Kubernetes Secrets is done within Devtron and irrespective of the data type, after conversion, the Pods access `secrets` normally.*

 ## External secrets